-What is the Biblical significance to this four-hundred years, Elijah, and the Rapture of the Church you ask?
+What are the Biblical significance to these four-hundred years, Elijah, and the Rapture of the Church you ask?
 The unconditional promise of the Promised Land.
 But more on that in a minute.

 Similar to the worship of Molech, human sacrifice (usually children) was a common practice to the pagan people inhabiting the ancient area of Canaan.
 This was the same land to whom the Lord promised unconditionally to Abraham that his descendants would inherit, but would require a 400-year waiting period.
-This 400-year waiting period was important because God is longsuffering, and was giving the then current tenants (the Amorites), time to repent because their iniquity had not yet run its course (Gen. 15:16).
+This 400-year waiting period was important because God is longsuffering, and was given the then-current tenants (the Amorites), time to repent because their iniquity had not yet run its course (Gen. 15:16).

 After the 400-years, God raises up a man named Moses and he leads his fellow Hebrews out of Egypt.
 After a forty-year jaunt in the desert, only the second generation (plus Joshua and Caleb) were allowed entrance into the Promised Land.
 The Hebrew tribes were then instructed to destroy all the giants and the pagans in the land, but failed to do so.
 After a period of general lawlessness…

 In those days there was no king in Israel; everyone did what was right in his own eyes.
 Judges 18:25

 …a golden era arrived (Saul/David/Solomon).
 But 120 years later, the country split between north and south, with ten tribes aligning with the north (Israel), and two in the south (Judah).
 Still, by the time Elijah comes upon the scene (circa 845BC), paganism remained an endemic problem polluting the land for over millennia.
 God had enough and sent Elijah to begin the purge.